 See a Moonbow

-A moonbow is like a rainbow, created by the bright light of a full moon.
+A moonbow is like a rainbow, but it only happens in the bright light of a full moon.
 At Yosemite, the combination of mist from the waterfalls and the angle of the moon combine to create a moonbow only during the spring.
 You can use this guide to find out when it's predicted.

 Unfortunately, human eyes can't see its colors at night, but you may see a silvery glow in the mist.
 Although your eyes don't see much, a camera captures the scene in color.

-To see or photograph it, head for the bridge at the base of Lower Yosemite Falls or El Capitan Meadow near where El Capitan Drive crosses the Merced River.
-Go early to find your perfect picture spot before hundreds of other photographers beat you to it.
+To see or photograph it, go early to the area the bridge at the base of Lower Yosemite Falls or El Capitan Meadow near where El Capitan Drive crosses the Merced River.

 06 of 07

 See the Mountain Dogwood

 For some people, Mountain Dogwood blossoms are the most beloved sign of spring at Yosemite.